Johnny Williams (saxophonist)

-John C. "Johnny" Williams (born October 31, 1936) is an American saxophonist who known for his work in the jazz, blues and soul genres.
+John C. "Johnny" Williams (born October 31, 1936) was an American saxophonist who was known for his work in the jazz, blues and soul genres.
 During his career, Williams maintained a longtime association with the Count Basie Orchestra.

 Early life

 Williams was born in Orangeburg, South Carolina.
 He began playing piano as a child and started playing saxophone at age twelve.
 He acquired a bachelor's degree in music education at South Carolina State College and then enrolled in a graduate program in music at Indiana University, but because the school did not have a saxophone performance concentration, he left after three semesters.